VIDEO FOR NON PROFIT

 The ALS Association: Oregon-SW Washington Chapter

-1. We explained how people living with ALS and their families dealt with the disease prior to 2002, the year the local ALS chapter opened its doors.
+- How people living with ALS and their families dealt with the disease before the local ALS chapter was established in 2002;

 Edison High School, Portland, Oregon

-At Portland’s Edison High School, students with learning difficulties discover their own paths to academic success, guided by teachers and staff who understand that learning styles are as unique as each student.
-A “win” for an Edison student is a “win” for parents, too, as you’ll see in this story we recently produced for the school’s annual fundraising breakfast.
+Portland’s Edison High School is the only high school in Oregon and SW Washington dedicated to students with complex learning differences.
+At Edison, students with learning difficulties discover their own paths to academic success, guided by teachers and staff who understand that learning styles are as unique as each student.